rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Initializing the RudderStack Client

 After adding the SDK as a dependency, you need to set up the SDK.
-Add the following code in the `onDeviceReady()` function of your Home page to initialize the SDK.
+Add the following code in the `onDeviceReady()` function of your home page to initialize the SDK.

 A sample Cordova SDK initialization is as shown: